tytusplanck/DM_Assignment1/Readme.txt

 K and the script will kick off our Python program.

 The ouput.csv containing our results will simply be dumped into the exact same directory that held the other files.
+The best way to view this result data would be using Microsft Excel or other similiar programs.